wiksla/f5-bigip-journeys-app/README.md

 ----
 ## Description
-The tool allows migrating a configuration from BIG-IP 11.5.0 to 14.1.x software versions running on the source system.
+F5 BIG-IP Journeys app assists with migrating a configuration from BIG-IP versions 11.5.0 or higher to BIG-IP 14.1.x running on the VELOS platform.
+It allows:
-Journeys App supports flagging of feature parity gaps with exemplary solutions implemented for:
++ flagging source configuration feature parity gaps and fixing them with custom or F5 recommended solutions
++ automated deployment of the updated configuration to VELOS VM tenant and post deployment validation validation

+List of supported features:
 + Compatibility level
 + Double Tagging
 + Hardware Class of Service